Shaw Local

 The board unanimously approved a bid from Illinois Central School Bus for specialized student transportation services.

 A new law now requires school districts like Rochelle to go out for bid for specialized student transportation services every 10 years.
-Illinois Central School Bus was the district’s existing provider for the services.
-Three companies were provided with bid information, but Illinois Central was the only bid received.
+Illinois Central School Bus was the district’s existing provider.
+Three companies were given bid information, but Illinois Central was the only bid received.

 Personnel